 Protection of personal data

 As the body responsible for organising the competition, EIGE ensures that applicants’ personal data are processed as required by Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data (Official Journal of the European Communities, L 8 of 12 January 2001).
 This applies in particular to the confidentiality and security of such data.

 Personal data shall thus be processed solely for the purpose of the selection procedure.

 Lithuania is a member of the Schengen Area and it borders Latvia, Belarus, Poland and the Kaliningrad region of Russia.
 Its western coastline - noted for its fine beaches, dunes and majestic pines - straddles the Baltic Sea.

-Vilnius has an estimated population of just over 565,000 people.
+Vilnius has an estimated population of just over 800,000 people.
 In addition to ample green spaces, it is beautifully situated on the banks of the river Neris, offering excellent opportunities for outdoor activities.
-Vilnius has impressive Baroque, Gothic, Renaissance and Russian architecture as well as one of Europe's largest medieval old towns, a UNESCO World Heritage site since 1994.
+The city is compact and safe both for individuals and families.
+Vilnius has impressive Baroque, Gothic and Renaissance architecture as well as one of Europe's largest medieval old towns, a UNESCO World Heritage site since 1994.
 It has been a university city since the Middle Ages.